This website is being rebuilt

 He joined the European Movement in the run-up to the 1975 referendum on Britain's EC membership and was active in the cross-party campaign for a 'Yes' vote.

 In 1972 he married Henrietta, a lawyer (below centre).
 They have two daughters - Lucinda (l) born in 1973 and Arabella (r) born in 1976 - and three grand-daughters, Edie (r), Esme (l) and Sylvia (born 2012).

 His hobbies are reading, classical music, conservation and modern art.

-As Vice-President his portfolio included Democracy & Human Rights, and Transatlantic Relations.
-Internationally recognised and respected as a staunch defender of human rights, from dissidents in the ex-Soviet bloc to China and the Arab World, Edward lends his voice to the voiceless.
+He was awarded the Medal of Honour in 2013 by the Venice-based European Inter-University Centre for Human Rights and Democratisation 'in recognition of his lasting efforts in the promotion and protection of human rights'.Recognised and respected as a staunch defender of human rights, from dissidents in the ex-Soviet bloc to China and the Arab World, Edward lends his voice to the voiceless.
 He is pictured right co-hosting an EU-US Transatlantic Dialogue meeting with former Secretary of State Madeleine Albright.

 A frequent visitor to the Middle East, he has long advocated democratic reforms across the Arab world.
 He founded the €150 million European Instrument for Democracy and Human Rights (EIDHR), which promotes democracy and human rights worldwide, operating without host country consent.